home-assistant/developers.home-assistant/docs/api/native-app-integration/sensors.md

 title: "Sensors"
 ---

-The `mobile_app` component supports exposing custom sensors that can be managed entirely via your app.
+The `mobile_app` integration supports exposing custom sensors that can be managed entirely via your app.

 ## Registering a sensor